 A significant percentage of attic fans use a simple thermostat that appears like a small metal box.
 The thermostat is attached to the truss within a short distance, a maximum of two feet from the fan.

 The thermostat features a temperature dial.
-On the thermostat, you set your desired temperature beyond which the fan will turn out automatically.
-Then, should the temperature drop below the set figure, the attic fan will automatically turn off.
+You set your desired temperature on the thermostat, beyond which the fan will turn out automatically.
+Then, the attic fan will automatically turn off if the temperature drops below the set figure.

 An inbuilt thermostat means you don’t need to keep climbing to the attic to ensure the temperature around the house is optimized.